Aberforth Partners LLP - Form 8.3 - U and I Group plc

 |(3) Stock-settled derivatives (including options) and agreements to purchase/sell:

-Aberforth Partners LLPdoes not have discretion regarding voting decisions in respect of 4,329,953 shares included in the total disclosed above.
-This total includes 4,329,953 shares held by The Wellcome Trust, who retain voting control over their shareholding.
-No other client, who falls into this category, holds more than 1% of the relevant security.
+Aberforth Partners LLPdoes not have discretion regarding voting decisions in respect of 563,153 shares included in the total disclosed above as certain clients retain voting control over their shareholdings.
+None of the clients who fall into this category hold more than 1% of the relevant security.

 All interests and all short positions should be disclosed.